aice09/personal-website/_posts/2026-05-15-raid-cli-ilo-storage-troubleshooting.md

 - **`journalctl`** — systemd's journal, useful for correlating disk errors with service-level symptoms — did the OSD process crash right when the kernel logged a read error?
 That correlation is often the smoking gun.
 - **Disk error codes** — reading through actual SCSI/ATA sense codes instead of just "disk error" gives you the difference between a media error, a timeout, and a controller-reported fault — each one points you somewhere different.
 - **RAID CLI (logical and physical views)** — this is the piece a lot of people skip.
 The RAID controller's own CLI tool lets you inspect both the logical drive (what the OS sees) and the physical drive (what's actually installed) separately.
 A logical volume can report healthy while a specific physical disk underneath it is throwing predictive failure flags — and that gap is exactly where a lot of "everything looks fine but it's not" cases live.
 - **iLO** — HPE's out-of-band management interface, useful for a hardware-level health summary without needing OS access at all.
 Great for a first pass, but as I found out, not always the full picture.
+(Dell and Supermicro have their own equivalents — iDRAC and IPMI/BMC tooling respectively — with the same tendency to summarize rather than expose every underlying signal.)

 ## The disk that "looked fine"